-Steps to share Google Forms
+Steps to Share Google Forms

 Let’s quickly get started with the main part of this blog.
 We are talking here about two ways to share Google forms to your respondents.
 It’s up to you which one to follow.

-1. Default Google Forms Share
+1. Default Way to Share Google Forms

 - When all the above steps are completed, you can preview your form once before moving on to the main part of this section i.e, ‘Share Google Forms.’

-- Now, to share your google forms, go to the ‘Send’ option at the top navigation bar.
+- Now, to share your Google forms, go to the ‘Send’ option at the top navigation bar.
 Here, you’ll see three options that I am going to brief you on below:

-Apart from this, you can share google forms with collaborators.
-At the bottom, you’ll see the option of ‘Add Collaborators,’ click on it and a new pop-up box will appear replacing the previous one.
+Apart from this, you can share Google forms with collaborators.
+At the bottom, you’ll see the option of ‘Add Editors,’ click on it and a new pop-up box will appear replacing the previous one.
 In it, you can either give ‘general access’ or add people and groups individually.

-- Send via Link – The most applicable option if you want to send your forms to a mass audience is to send the link or copy-paste it to any of your platforms.
+- The most applicable option if you want to send your forms to a mass audience is to send the link or copy-paste it to any of your platforms.

-- If you want to use Google Forms to create a contact form for your website or another purpose where it’s useful to embed an iFrame of your form then this embeds HTML option is the option to use.
+- If you want to use Google Forms to create a contact form for your website or another purpose where it’s useful to embed your form then this embeds HTML option is the one to use.

 Now, it might sound confusing to you as to how through a Google timer app you can share forms.
-Don’t worry my friends, here I am going to tell you in steps how you can do that.
+Don’t worry, here I am going to tell you in steps how you can do that.
 Through the ExtendedForms timer add-on, we are going to proceed to share Google Forms.

 A. Install Add-on